Everhard II van Limburg Hohenlimburg

 Everhard II Knight of Limburg Hohenlimburg (1298 - 11 November 1344) was the eldest son of Diederik II count of Limburg Hohenlimburg and Irmgard of Greifenstein, intended as a successor.
-Together with his brothers Kraft and Diederik, they have been mentioned in their father's charters since 1324.
-But due to his pre-death, Everhard did not manage the county of Limburg independently as count.
-Around 1326 he married Jutta of Sayn, daughter of Engelbrecht II, Count of Sayn Homburg.
-They had two sons Diederik and Johan.
-Their great-uncles Hendrik and Diederik had previously died without descendants, while his uncle Kraft was canon of the Abbey of Essen.
-That is why the brothers would become direct heir to their grandfather in 1364.
-Uncle Kraft, then co-regent and guardian of his cousins, took care of the transfer of the county.
+Together with his brothers Kraft and Diederik, he is mentioned in their father's charters from 1324 onwards.
+But due to his early death, Everhard did not manage the county of Limburg independently as count.
+Around 1326 he married Jutta of Sayn, daughter of Engelbrecht II, Count of Sayn Homburg, and with her had two sons Diederik and Johan.
+Their great-uncles Hendrik and Diederik had previously died without descendants, while Everhard's uncle Kraft was canon of the abbey of Essen, and thus unmarried.
+The brothers were therefore in line to become direct heirs to their grandfather in 1364.
+Canon Kraft, then co-regent and guardian of his nephews, took care of the transfer of the county.